utunnels/ra3pathmusic/modfiles/Audio/pathfinder/readme.md

 3. nodes.txt: The first part contains pathfinder nodes and branches, the second part (starts from [118,92]) contains routers.
 The routerID of a node matches router index +1, while 0 means no router specified.
 The index of a node matches file name +1 in track.directory or track-mem.directory, while 0 and -1 have special purposes.

 4. tracks.txt: Usually you only need to change startingsample of track-mem.mus, if you want to add new music files to track.mus, otherwise, leave this file alone.
+You may also need to increase maxaram a bit if the game crashes.

 -------------------------------------------------